HectorRicardo/simple-music-app/README.md

   <figcaption>Figure 3.
 Client-server architecture for music apps</figcaption>
 </figure>

+A `MediaBrowser` doesn't necessarily have to live in the same app/process as the `MediaBrowserService`.
+It will try to connect with a `MediaBrowserService`, and if the `MediaBrowserService` grants it permissions, the connection will be stablished.

 **Question: why do we need to introduce yet another layer, the `MediaBrowser`-`MediaBrowserService` pair?
 Doesn't the `MediaController`-`MediaSession` pair suffice?**